18 May Water Your Fruit Tree

 Looking to the year ahead for you – a year that can begin whenever you want – what’s one key thing that will bear lots of fruit for you if you take care of it?

 There is usually one thing – or two or three – that you know in your heart is a key factor in your well-being, functioning, and how you treat others.
 It’s often a seemingly small thing in the rush and complexity of a typical day.
-It could be getting that 15 minute break each day with a cup of tea and no interruptions . . . or writing in your journal . . . or feeling grateful for three blessings in your life before falling asleep . . . or asking your partner questions about his or her day and really listening . . . or taking your vitamins or eating protein with every meal . . . or getting home in time for dinner with the kids unless you’re traveling . . . or getting up an hour earlier each day to start writing that book.
+It could be getting that 15 minute break each day with a cup of tea and no interruptions . . . or writing in your journal . . . or feeling grateful for three blessings in your life before falling asleep . . . or asking your partner questions about their day and really listening . . . or taking your vitamins or eating protein with every meal . . . or getting home in time for dinner with the kids unless you’re traveling . . . or getting up an hour earlier each day to start writing that book.
 It could be finally now making that shift for which your heart has been longing.

 For me, one thing that pops off the page is going to bed early enough to get enough sleep plus be able to get up in time to meditate.
 Doing this sets up my whole day and makes it better.